KaryFramling/EXTRAAMAS2023/EXTRAAMAS_2023.md

 Ames housing is a data set with 2930 houses described by 81 features.
 A gradient boosting model was trained to predict the sale price based on the 80 other features.
-With 80 features a "classical" bar plot explanation becomes unreadable.
+With 80 features a “classical” bar plot explanation becomes unreadable.
 We first train a GBM model but the code chunk is hidden because it seemed impossible to hide the very long output from the training (see .Rmd file for the actual code).